zopefoundation/Zope/zope2book/ScriptingZope.rst

 Security Restrictions of Script (Python)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Scripts are restricted in order to limit their ability
+Scripts are restricted in order to limit their ability to do harm.
+What
-to do harm.
-What could be harmful?
-In general, scripts
+could be harmful?
+In general, scripts keep you from accessing private Zope
-keep you from accessing private Zope objects, making harmful
+objects, making unauthorized changes to Zope objects and accessing the server
-changes to Zope objects, hurting the Zope process itself, and
+Zope is running on.
+These restrictions are implemented through a collection of
-accessing the server Zope is running on.
-These restrictions
+limits on what your scripts can do.
+The limits are not effective enough to
-are implemented through a collection of limits on what your
+prevent malicious users from harming the Zope process on purpose.
+They only
-scripts can do.
+provide a safety belt against accidental bad code.

 Loop limits
   Scripts cannot create infinite loops.
 If your script